nawidtechlabs/Sentinel-SOC-Investigation-Lab/README.md

 | 67.161.220.109 | 3 | 3 |
 | 67.161.220.109 | 10 | 3 |

 The Type 10 failures from 67.161.220.109 were my own RDP sessions.
-The 55 Type 3 failures from 45.142.193.145 were real external attack traffic — nothing to do with me.
+The 55 Type 3 failures from 45.142.193.145 were real external attack traffic.
+The third IP (137.184.111.6) was surfaced later by the Sentinel Workbook.

 ---

 ## Phase 1 — Initial Telemetry Baseline

-**Objective:** Before investigating specific threats, establish what event types are present in the environment to understand the full picture of activity.
+**Objective:** Establish a baseline of what event types are present before investigating specific threats.

 ```kql
 SecurityEvent